Skip to main content

 • The most common symptoms of decompression sickness are joint pain and rash.
 But in some cases, symptoms are severe and life-threatening.

-What causes ‘the bends’?
+What causes decompression sickness?

 What are the symptoms of decompression sickness?

-• Numbness and weakness: If gas bubbles get trapped around the spinal cord, you can develop numbness, tingling, and weakness in your arms or legs.
+• Numbness and weakness: If gas bubbles get trapped around your spinal cord, you can develop numbness, tingling, and weakness in your arms or legs.
 Some people also experience back pain, trouble with bladder control, or even paralysis.

 • Skin changes: Gas bubbles can get trapped in smaller blood vessels and in the lymphatic system.
-This can cause unusual rashes, localized swelling, and skin changes.
+This can cause unusual rashes, localized swelling, and other skin changes.

 Things that can increase your risk of developing decompression sickness include: